-Table 13.
+Table 17.
 Management configuration LDAP authentication options - configapi section

-Кеу Default Description config.mgmt.configapi.ldap N/A This section configures the options for LDAP authentication.
+Key Default Description config.mgmt.configapi.ldap N/A This section configures the options for LDAP authentication.
 LDAP authentication is disabled by default. config.mgmt.configapi.ldap.ldap_url It is the URL of the LDAP server.
 It must start with ldap[s]://.
 This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.bind_user It denotes the service user to use, for searching the LDAP server.
 If use_ntlm parameter is OFF, this must be the whole DN.
-If it is ON, it must be the username as expected by the service.
+If it is ON, it must be the Active Directory domain and the username concatenated by a backslash (eg. AD_domain\administrator).
 This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.bind_passwor d It denotes the password of the service user.
-This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.use_ntlm OFF Set this parameter to ON to use NTLM authentication. config.mgmt.configapi.ldap.tls_version TLSv1_2 It denotes the TLS version for the LDAPS connection.
+This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.use_ntlm OFF Set this parameter to ON to use NTLM authentication.
+This is only available when the LDAP server is Microsoft Active Directory. config.mgmt.configapi.ldap.tls_version TLSv1_2 It denotes the TLS version for the LDAPS connection.
 It must be one of the following: SSLv23, TLS, TLS_CLIENT, TLS_SERVER, TLSv1, TLSv1_1, TLSv1_2. config.mgmt.configapi.ldap.validate_cert no Set it to yes to validate certificates.

-Кеу Default Description config.mgmt.configapi.ldap.ca_certs_file /opt/balasys/etc/lda p_ca_certs.pem This file contains the certificate files of the certificate authorities.
+Key Default Description config.mgmt.configapi.ldap.ca_certs_file /opt/balasys/etc/lda p_ca_certs.pem This file contains the certificate files of the certificate authorities.
 Provide the path and filename for the certificate file.
 The certificate file must be in PEM format.
-See a single CA file configuration exmaple in Single CA file example.
+See a single CA file configuration example in Single CA file example.
 In case a self-signed certificate is used, the server certificate must also be included in this file.
-In case a chain of certificates is used, the certificate of each level must be included in this file, beginning with the certificate of the signer of the server certificate up to the root certificate.
+In case a chain of certificates is used, the certificate of each level must be included in this file, beginning with the certificate of the signer of the server certificate, followed by the signer of that certificate up to the root certificate.
 For example on a Certificate chain with multiple CA, see Example on certificate chain with multiple CAs.
 In case multiple chains of certificates are used, the chains must be concatenated in the same file.
 The first matching chain will be used for verification.
-The above details are based on the Python SSL library documentation, available at https://docs.python.org/3.6/library/ssl.html#certificates. config.mgmt.configapi.ldap.user_base_dn It is the base DN under which users reside.
-This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.username_attri bute sAMAccountName It is the attribute that contains the name of the user. config.mgmt.configapi.ldap.user_object_cla ss user It is the object class of the users. config.mgmt.configapi.ldap.memberof_attri bute memberof It is the attribute that contains membership information (groups) on user objects. config.mgmt.configapi.ldap.group_base_d n It is the base DN under which groups reside.
+The above details are based on the Python SSL library documentation, available at https://docs.python.org/3.6/library/ssl.html#certificates.
+Use theset-file mgmt_ldap_ca_certs_file= <path file="" to=""> command during helm installation to specify this file.
+Also uncomment the ca_certs_file parameter without changing its value.</path> config.mgmt.configapi.ldap.user_base_dn It is the base DN under which users reside.
+This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.username_attri bute sAMAccountName It is the attribute that contains the name of the user. config.mgmt.configapi.ldap.user_object_class user It is the object class of the users. config.mgmt.configapi.ldap.memberof_attri bute memberof It is the attribute that contains membership information (groups) on user objects. config.mgmt.configapi.ldap.group_base_d n It is the base DN under which groups reside.
 This is a required parameter in case of LDAP authentication. config.mgmt.configapi.ldap.groupname_att ribute name It is the attribute that contains the name of the group. config.mgmt.configapi.ldap.member_attrib ute member It is the attribute that contains membership information (users) on group objects.